circinusX1/exps_projects/readme.md

    * https://www.youtube.com/watch?v=9XBUNii-3eU
       * Never hook anything on other GPIO'd or run wires ouside of these plugs casing.
 THE POWER IS NOT ISOLATED
       * NEVER POWER WITHOUT THE CASE ON
+      * NEVER CONNECT ANY OTHER RELAYS.
+The power module get's on FIRE FIRE FIRE
    * https://www.youtube.com/watch?v=RGdSd7MX4sw
       * Never hook anything on other GPIO'd or run wires ouside of these plugs casing.
 THE POWER IS NOT ISOLATED
       * NEVER POWER WITHOUT THE CASE ON
+      * NEVER CONNECT ANY OTHER RELAYS.
+The power module get's on FIRE FIRE FIRE
    * Yet to come

 --